jfdzar/jfdzar.github.io/_posts/2024-12-01-building-a-second-brain.md

 > *“Shift as much of your time and effort as possible from consuming to creating.”*

 This quote alone reframed my digital habits.
 Rather than endlessly reading and bookmarking content, I’m focusing more on producing: notes, blog posts, code, designs.
 The goal is to make knowledge *actionable*.
+It is difficult but I try.

 ## 🧠 Thinking as a Habit